 Now who doesn’t like a little sparkle and bling now and then?
 Unfortunately metallic paints do not register the same way in a digital image file, as they do to the human eye.
 Our camera studio set-up eliminates any reflection of light or glare on the surface of a painting, to avoid any ‘hot spots’ of light, and to give a flat evenly lit appearance, perfect clarity for print reproduction.
 For this reason golds appear as ochre, silvers look more grey, and so on…. and as yet metallic inks are not available for use in archival printing.
 We recommend hand embellishing your archival prints if you wish to add metallic or pearlescent paints, for a one-of-a-kind art piece!

 We have the capability to photograph paintings finished with varnish, however high gloss or built up layers of varnish can be tricky to work with.
 Such reflective surfaces appear different depending on the lighting in their environment, which is impossible to replicate in print format.
 Another consideration is that our eyes can read a varnished surface to be different from a non-varnished area of the same colour; again due to the reflection or light.
 For example a mat black painted surface, finished in certain areas with gloss varnish will appear as two distinct different tones in real life… yet when photographed they appear the same tone, due to the elimination of reflected light.

 We always advise our clients when taking in work for image capture if we can see any potential complexities in reproducing their work, as experts in our field we are happy to guide artists through our print process ensuring the best possible reproduction!
-Visit our ORDER page for pricing calculators and more details.
+Visit our ORDER ONLINE page for product ranges, pricing, and more details.